jamessusbilla/IndustryWebDevelopmentProject/README.md

 <br/>

-The showcase of the web app can be viewed via the youtube link - https://www.youtube.com/watch?v=bWa5LtKm5K8 or through the website <a href="https://nutriblocks.zapto.org/">NutriBlocks Web App</a>
+The showcase of the web app can be viewed via the youtube link - <a href="https://www.youtube.com/watch?v=bWa5LtKm5K8">Web App Showcase</a> or through the website <a href="https://nutriblocks.zapto.org/">NutriBlocks Web App</a>